Eigenbahn/focus-or-launch/README.md

 ## Introduction

-I was annoyed with GNOME 3 inability to define a keyboard shortcut doing the following:
+I was annoyed with most DE / WM inability to define a keyboard shortcut doing the following:

  - attempt focus on a window for program, on current desktop, if any
  - launch the program as a fallback

 I ended up with this small script that does the trick.

+It can act as a nice complement to [wmutils](https://github.com/wmutils) (albeit less minimal) for multi-desktop setups.

 For more context, read the [accompanying blog post](https://www.eigenbahn.com/2020/01/22/gnome-shortcut-focus-or-launch).